 When you’re done with testing your fear of heights, hit the trails below for a hike or a mountain bike ride.
 The forest’s main mountain biking trails are particularly popular these days after receiving Red Bull’s accolade as the best mountain biking trail in the Southern Hemisphere.

-Occupying a turn-of-the-century Bath House in the Government Gardens, Rotorua Museum is among the city’s top points of interest and must-see for history buffs.
+Occupying a turn-of-the-century Bath House in the Government Gardens, Rotorua Museum is among the city’s top points of interest and a must-see for history buffs.

 The lovely Tudor-style building overlooks Lake Rotorua and houses artifacts that tell the tale of the area before, during & after Europeans hit the shores of New Zealand.
 Besides the exhibits, be sure to check out the museum’s terrace for spectacular views over the lake.